rafatuita/dashboard_wiki/FAQ.md

 Other way of checking if your issue is related to Dashboard is to expose and access it using **NodePort** method described in our [Accessing Dashboard](https://github.com/kubernetes/dashboard/wiki/Accessing-dashboard) guide.
 This will allow you to access Dashboard directly without any proxy involved.

 If any of described methods will work then this means it is **not** a Dashboard issue and you should seek for help on [core](https://github.com/kubernetes/kubernetes) repository or better yet read [Kubernetes Documentation](https://kubernetes.io/docs/tasks/) first to understand how it works.

+### I am using Kubernetes GCE cluster but getting forbidden access errors.

+Related issues: #2326

+Dashboard on GCE is installed by default with very little permissions.
+That is not an issue.
+You should grant `kubernetes-dashboard` Service Account more privileges in order to have access to cluster resources.
+Read [Kubernetes Documentation](https://kubernetes.io/docs/tasks/) to find out how to do it.